01 February 2024

 It all started with a simple question from the supervisor during the thesis work.
 That's how Niklas Simm became interested in pursuing a PhD at Linköping University.

 Niklas Simm defended his thesis "Sharing Resources for Greener Logistics" in the beginning of 2024.
-Anna Nilsen
+Photographer: Anna Nilsen

 Niklas Simm studied for a master's degree in Communication, Transport and Infrastructure at Campus Norrköping.
 When he was almost done with his studies, and working on his thesis, his supervisor posed the question: